fx-09/android_samsung_a50sxx/README.md

 # For any issues, please open an issue in issue tracker, describe your changes (if have) and give the reaction from your terminal and I'll look into it.

+Update 3/11/2020: the "test" branch is now available. this is for experiment.